-6.2 Reserving Land for Public Purposes The Proposal does not propose any additional land for public purposes 6.3 Site Specific Provisions Not applicable.
-7. Metropolitan Planning 7.1 Implementation of a Plan for Growing Sydney The Proposal is consistent with this Direction.
-7.2 Implementation of Greater Macarthur Land Release Investigation The Proposal is consistent with this Direction.
-The Planning Proposal does not contradict or interfere with the implementation of the Greater Macarthur Land Release Investigation area.
-7.3 Parramatta Road Corridor Urban Transformation Strategy Not applicable 7.4 Implementation of North West Priority Growth Area Land Use and Infrastructure Implementation Plan Not applicable 7.5 Implementation of Greater Parramatta Priority Growth Area Interim Land Use and Infrastructure Implementation Plan Not applicable 7.6 Implementation of Wilton Priority Growth Area Interim Land Use and Infrastructure Implementation Plan Not applicable 7.7 Implementation of Glenfield to Macarthur Urban Renewal Corridor The Proposal is consistent with this Direction.
-The Proposal does not impact on the implementation of the Glenfield to Macarthur Corridor Strategy.
-Council is currently in the process of implementing the Strategy through individual planning proposals for land affected.
-The first stage of the Ingleburn Planning Proposal is currently under review for gateway determination by the Department of Planning and Environment.
+Strategy is justified as it seeks to provide equivalent zoning for the deferred matter area, see direction 7.7 below for further details.
+The rezoning of the land at 717 Appin Road is also inconsistent with this investigation however is considered justified as no studies have been provided or prepared for 717 Appin Road that provide evidence for how its future development should occur and the provision are very similar to the existing provision applying to the land, including the heritage listing.

+7.3 Parramatta Road Corridor Urban Not applicable

+Transformation Strategy

+7.4 Implementation of North West Priority Growth Area Land Use and Infrastructure Implementation Plan Not applicable

+7.5 Implementation of Greater Parramatta Priority Growth Area Interim Land Use and Not applicable

+Infrastructure Implementation Plan

+7.6 Implementation of Wilton Priority Growth Not applicable

+Area Interim Land Use and Infrastructure

+Implementation Plan

+7.7 Implementation of Glenfield to Macarthur Urban Renewal Corridor The Proposal is inconsistent with this Direction.

+The land subject to deferred matter zones within

+the Urban Renewal Corridor are proposed to

+include equivalent zones to allow for easy

+interpretation of the Standard Instrument.

+Further planning proposals will be considered in

+relation to this land with a view to implementing

+the precinct plans for Campbelltown and

+Macarthur once Council has completed, exhibited

+and adopted an employment lands strategy,

+housing strategy and the reimagining

+Campbelltown CBD master plan.

+The first stage of the Ingleburn Planning Proposal

+is currently under review for gateway

+determination by the Department of Planning

+and Environment.

-Figure 8 - Consistency with Section 9.1 Directions
+Figure 9 - Consistency with Section 9.1 Directions